Clubs and societies

 University of Auckland Investment Club (UAIC)

 UN Youth aspires to help its members become global citizens.
-Through its United Nations and International Relations based conferences, UN Youth hopes to foster organisation skills, negotiation, compassion, and help students meet other like-minded individuals, within the university.
-Connect with us on the UN Youth AKL Facebook page.
+Through its United Nations and International Relations based conferences, UN Youth hopes to foster organisation skills, negotiation, compassion, and help students meet other like-minded individuals, within the University.

 Other University clubs